collective-soundworks/soundworks/README.md

 The `done` method implemented by the `ClientModule` base class is called by the derived client module to hand over control to the next module.
 As an exception, the last module of the scenario (usually the `performance` module) may not call that method and keep the control until the client disconnects from the server.
 A derived client module must not override the `done` method provided by the base class.

 The purpose of the `ClientCheckin` module in the code example below is to assign an available client identifier (*i.e.* an index) each time a client connects to the server.
-When the module is configured with a `setup` that includes predefined positions and labels, it can automatically request an available positions and display the associated `label` to the player (in other configurations, the players alternatively could select their seat, or indicate their approximate position on a map).
+When the module is configured with a `setup` that includes predefined positions (*i.e.* coordinates and labels), it can automatically request an available position and display the associated `label` to the participant (in other configurations, the participants alternatively could select a label, or indicate their approximate location on a map).

-In detail, the `start` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available index and, optionally, a label of the corresponding seat.
-When it receives the response from the server, it either displays the label on the screen (*e.g.* "Please go to seat C5 and touch the screen.") and waits for the participant’s acknowledgement or immediately calls the method `done` to hand over the control to a subsequent module (generally the `performance`).
-The server may send an `unavailable` message in case that no more clients can be admitted to the performance, for example when all seats are taken.
+In detail, the `start` method of the module sends a request to the `ServerCheckin` module via WebSockets, asking the server to send an available index and, optionally, the label of a corresponding prodefined position.
+When it receives the response from the server, it either displays the label on the screen (*e.g.* "Please go to C5 and touch the screen.") and waits for the participant’s acknowledgement or immediately calls the method `done` to hand over the control to a subsequent module (generally the `performance`).
+The server may send an `unavailable` message in case that no more clients can be admitted to the performance, for example when all predefined positions are taken.
 In this case, the applications ends on a blocking dialog ("Sorry, we cannot accept more players at the moment, ...") without calling the `done` method.

 ```javascript
 // Client side (get client object)